 We will establish a committee of independent experts along with government representatives to assess applications.
 The committee may also seek additional advice from independent technical experts as required.
-The committee will also identify any applicants who would benefit from accessing advisory services.

 The committee will meet periodically during the year, and assess applications in batches against the assessment criteria before recommending which projects to fund.
 Committee members are subject to probity requirements as outlined in section 14.